 One of the most captivating recent episodes I enjoyed on this podcast was The Person You Become, which explores the process of shedding parts of our old selves and embracing new ones as we age.
 The first guest we encounter is a woman named Janine Shepard who tells a vivid and emotional story of how one day her life was changed forever when she was involved in a tragic accident, and how this experience set her on a trajectory that she never would have otherwise explored.

 In contrast to The Tim Ferriss Show or The Ted Radio Hour, this podcast is oriented to a far more niche audience.
 It is led by Pat Flynn – a big name is affiliate and online marketing who has inspired thousands of people (myself included) with innovative ways to build and engage with an audience, monetize, and create value for customers.
 In addition to interviewing big names such as James Clear, some of his most inspiring podcasts feature him interviewing his students who have seen success starting their own online businesses, many of whom were able to quit their full-time jobs and go full-time with their own passion.
+However if you have a jewelry business and you decide to expand your business.
+You can make your photos look stunning to the clients, you may take the service of jewelry retouching service.
+Because it will bring you the ultimate result with numerous benefits.
+The entire procedure – from making a request to the final outcome will take just a few working days.

 One episode that I found to be particularly useful and inspiring is called The Riches are In the Niches in which Pat Flynn talks about the advantages of starting a niche website or brand for a small, defined audience.
 His rationale mostly speaks to the advantage of agility and deep understanding of a specific topic, compared to bigger brands that can only get so specific once they reach a certain size.